Cancer Research UK logo.

 Encorafenib is a type of cancer growth blocker.
 It works by targeting certain proteins that help cancer cells grow.
 By blocking these proteins, it stops or slows down the growth of cancer cells.

 Cetuximab is a type of monoclonal antibody.
-Monoclonal antibodies (MABs) are made in the laboratory.
+Monoclonal antibodies (mAbs) are made in the laboratory.
 They seek out cancer cells by targeting particular proteins on their cell surface.

 How do you have encorafenib and cetuximab?